Guide

 Sound waves stimulate the nervous system

-The different effect of sound
+The different effects of sound

-So the effect of the sound waves of a gong can be very different – it ranges from relaxation and inner peace to increased alertness and clarity of mind.
-Now and then it also happens that the sounds are perceived as threatening or even dangerous.
-On the one hand, this may be related to the playing technique, on the other hand, some people are basically very sensitive to loud noises and high frequencies.
-Also, people who are pregnant or suffer from certain health problems should seek advice from the expert before using gongs.
-As a gong player, you therefore bear a great responsibility and should use the instrument mindfully and respectfully at all times.
+The effect of the sound waves of a Gongs can therefore be very different - ranging from relaxation and inner peace to increased alertness and clarity of mind.
+From time to time, the sounds can also be perceived as threatening or even dangerous.
+This may be due to the playing technique, but some people are generally very sensitive to loud noises and high frequencies.
+People who are pregnant or suffer from certain health problems should also seek expert advice before using gongs.
+As a gong player, you therefore have a great responsibility and should use the instrument carefully and respectfully at all times.
+In summary, it can be said that gongs can be a valuable addition to spiritual and meditative practices and can also be used in the Sound therapy can be used to bring body and mind into harmony.
+The vibrations of the gong are transmitted to the body in many different ways.
+How a person perceives them depends not only on the Gong-Art, the used Gong mallets and playing technique, individual sensitivity to the vibrations also plays a major role here.
+In any case, the gong is a very powerful instrument and the mighty sonority demands great respect.